Try Before You Bike

-The Council has partnered with Peddle My Wheels to enable businesses and residents in the Borough to hire a bicycle, e-bike, cargo bike, e-cargo bike or trailer.
-The scheme includes:
+We have partnered with Peddle My Wheels to enable businesses and residents in the borough to hire a bicycle, e-bike, cargo bike, e-cargo bike or trailer with the option to buy the bike at the end.
+Find out more about the Try Before You Bike scheme.

 "I’ve wanted to have a cargo bike for a long time, but I had no opportunity to try one so I wasn’t sure if they were right for me.
 The council scheme – Peddle My Wheels - made it possible for me to trial an electric Babboe Curve for three whole months, and I was hooked.
 I mostly use it on the school run, making our 30-minute walk in 11 minutes door to door, and with the addition of a rain tent for my 8-year-old and rain trousers/overshoes for me, we make this trip twice every day, in all weather.